 Project 2:

 The second project involved a re-design of a kaftan top and skirt from the 80s.
 This outfit belonged to my client's mother.
 The style might have been outdated but the cotton tartan plaid fabric was in perfect condition.
-Out of this fabric, I created 3 new pieces that could be worn interchangeably.
-A bias cut top and ruched skirt based on the Contour Dress, and a Bell Cheongsam Top.
+Out of this fabric, 3 new versatile designs were fabricated: A bias cut top and ruched skirt based on the Contour Dress, and a Bell Cheongsam Top.

 Original outfit